The Young Guns (film): Production

 The film was based on a story by Albert Band and Lou Garfinkle.
 In 1955 it was bought by Hayes Gotez who would produce the film for Allied Artists.

 Gloria Talbot was cast in March 1956.
 The film was called "A Western about juvenile delinquency."
 Tamblyn was borrowed from MGM.
+It was his first lead role since The Kid From Cleveland.

 Reception

 The Los Angeles Times called it "chillingly violent if not always coherent."

 In 1956 Band and Garfinkle signed a six picture deal with Allied.
 In 1957 Band and Garfinkle bought the rights to the film to turn it into a TV series.